yuemingruoan/CXPatcher/README.md

 [https://www.codeweavers.com/account/downloads](https://www.codeweavers.com/account/downloads).
 Please make sure the app has been registered or ran at least once, to make sure the latest DXVK is activated properly.
-You may need to switch off DXVK and on again, if you don't you will need to re-download it.
+You may need to switch off DXVK and on again (that' the same procedure i recommend with dxmt and d3dmetal too), if you don't you will need to re-download it.
 If the patcher renders the app unusable you can either use the restore function (see instructions below) or download it again from the website, it doesn't do any permanent modifications to your 'bottles'.